Pioneering a new class of therapeutics designed to activate progenitor cells

 Progenitor cells are similar to stem cells but are programmed to create specific cell types.
 These cells remain active and regenerate in some organs and tissues while becoming dormant in others.

 Frequency was founded in 2014 based on research by Professors Robert S. Langer at the Massachusetts Institute of Technology and Jeffrey Karp at Harvard Medical School.
-Their work focused on ways to activate the body’s regenerative potential, building on the insight that continuously activated progenitor cells in the gut regenerate the human intestine every few days.
+Their work focused on ways to activate the body’s regenerative potential, building on the insight that continuously activated progenitor cells in the gut regenerate the human intestinal lining every few days.

 Advantages to our approach